razakassar/migrations/README.md

 # migrations

-`This repo contains stuff related to JavaScript interview preparation stuff and some migrations sample of code`
+`This repo contains stuff related to JavaScript interview preparation and some migrations sample of code`